Skip to main content

 • Network Attack Defense does not support running alongside other applications that use routing, such as cloudflare-warp VPN.

-• All packets not routed through Network Attack Defense will be marked with the 0x3887 tag.
+• For the iptables traffic capture mechanism, all packets not routed through Network Attack Defense will be marked with the 0x3887 tag.
 This may create conflicts with other applications that use iptables, such as firewalls.

 • When Network Attack Defense is initiated or terminated, all connections on the protocols monitored will be terminated.